hello-robot/stretch_body/docs/robot_parameters.md

 \* `head_pan.use_multiturn` is `0` for most Stretch robots, except for some early RE1s.
 For those robots, the parameter is set to `1` in "stretch_configuration_params.yaml".

+### i_feedforward and i_safety_feedforward

+Gravity compensation adds a fixed ‘feedforward’ current to the motor controller to support the lift against gravity.
+This allows the lift to ‘float’ when the runstop is enabled, for example.
+If the feedforward current is too low, the lift will drift downward.
+If it is too high, it will drift upward.
+The `i_safety_feedforward` is the amount of current (A) applied when the motor is in safety mode (eg, runstop enabled).
+The `i_feedforward` term is applied when the lift is in normal operation.
+Generally the two parameters will be identical.

+There’s a simple tool to calibrate these values. `REx_calibrate_gravity_comp.py` will move the lift to a few positions, sampled the applied motor currents, and update your gravity compensation parameters.
+More details can be found in this [knowledge base post](https://forum.hello-robot.com/t/practical-guide-to-lift-gravity-compensation/657).

 ## Parameters for Command Line Tools

 ### show_sw_exc